rankutah/blog/sites/nova-gutter/posts/choosing-the-right-gutter-system-for-your-business-materials-sizes-and-configurations-explained.md

 When it comes to commercial properties, every element of the building's exterior must be designed with durability and function in mind - including the gutter system.
 Choosing the right gutters is essential to protecting your property from water damage, preserving the foundation, and maintaining curb appeal.

 If you're a property manager, contractor, or business owner looking to upgrade or install a new gutter system, here's what you need to know about selecting the right materials, sizes, and configurations.
-Here is some of aht you need to know prior to [**commercial gutter installation**](https://www.novagutter.com/commercial-gutter-installation-boca-raton-fl.php).
+Here is some of what you need to know prior to [**commercial gutter installation**](https://www.novagutter.com/commercial-gutter-installation-boca-raton-fl.php).

 ## K-Style vs. Box Gutters: What's Best for Commercial Buildings?